 Some mobile data companies pull their reports from cellular data, which is dependent upon cell towers and is less reliable than Near's GPS-based approach.
 Others use in-car navigation cellular data, which doesn’t have comprehensive coverage since it is limited to when a customer is driving.

 Retailers and restaurants know that one of the most important factors in their success – or failure – is location.
-Mobile data can help them make better decisions about future sites, understand their existing sites and customers, analyze competitors, conduct cannibalization forecasts, and improve their marketing.
+Human Movement Data can help them make better decisions about future sites, understand their existing sites and customers, analyze competitors, conduct cannibalization forecasts, and improve their marketing.
 This provides a competitive advantage that cannot be overstated.
 A business will find itself at a distinct disadvantage if a competitor is the only one using mobile data to improve its modeling.